Lords votes on changes UK Internal Market Bill

 The collective experience of the speakers covers major public offices: 16 former secretaries of state and ministers, three former law lords and supreme court justices and a former Lord Chief Justice of England and Wales, four former civil service permanent secretaries, two former Lord Chancellors, two former leaders of the main political parties and two former Speakers of the Commons and the Lords.

-Members referred to the Constitution Committee and EU Committee reports on the bill throughout the debate.
-The reports call for the government to remove provisions breaching the UK’s international law obligations and the Withdrawal Agreement.
+The Constitution Committee, Delegated Powers and Regulatory Reform Commitee and EU Committee reports on the bill call for the government to remove provisions breaching the UK’s international law obligations and the Withdrawal Agreement.

 United Kingdom Internal Market Bill

 The UK Internal Market Bill makes provision for the UK’s single market and seeks to provide access for Northern Ireland goods to the market in Great Britain.
 It contains ministerial powers to change the Northern Ireland Protocol.